lynntf/GRETO/README.md

 ### Simulated data interactive example

 We will start with the AGATA multiplicity-30 simulated data that we use for training as an example:

+> The AGATA multiplicity-30 simulated data is a dataset comprised of 30 gamma-ray energies (0.08 MeV to 2.6 MeV in 0.09 MeV increments) simulated using GEANT4 (separately and then joined together; there are often gamma-rays that so undetected so the combined multiplicity is less than 30).

 ```python
 import gamma_ray_tracking as gr  # import the package